If you have not read it yet, please start with Create reports tutorial.

 You may visit the Demo account to see both map examples: https://eazybi.com/accounts/26241/dashboards/14324-population-and-airports

 Select dimension containing region and country two-letter codes on rows and necessary measures on columns.
 The first column is used to calculate color intensity for each region.

 Then switch to Map chart and select Static view.
 You may also select the region , like, world map, Europe map or particular country map, to change between available maps.
 The region color intensity is calculated on measure value from the first column.
 When hovering a mouse over the region, you see measure values from all columns.

 Use dynamic map when you have geographical coordinates (latitude and longitude) for dimension members to represent their location on the map.

 Select a dimension containing objects with coordinates on rows and necessary measures and coordinates on columns .
 The first column should hold latitude and the second column should hold longitude to place coordinates correctly.
 Use some numeric measure to give a context for the report; this measure might be as the third column or filter.

 Then switch to Map chart and select OpenStreetMap or Wikimedia view to see how many objects (dimension members) are in each region.

-Select Gantt chart to illustrate scheduled tasks and their progress on the timeline daily or monthly .
+Select Gantt chart to illustrate scheduled tasks and their progress on the timeline Daily, Monthly, Quarterly, Yearly or Fit width .

-In the chart, you may reveal start date, end date, completion ratio, and other task-related information in table view by sliding chart to the right .
+In the chart, you may reveal the start date, end date, completion ratio, and other task-related information in the table view by sliding chart to the right .